Volunteer – APPLICATIONS & SHIFT SCHEDULING NOW OPEN!

 Volunteers are the lifeblood of this event and we need your help.
-Earn yourself free Whistler Bike Park Passes and help support the biggest event Whistler has to offer.
+Earn yourself free Whistler Bike Park Passes and help support the biggest event in Whistler.

 Competitor Relations is a liaison between Crankworx staff and competitors.
 You will assist with the registration process as well as answering general inquiries.
 Race experience, either competing or organizing registration, will be a benefit for this position.
 If you want to meet the stars of the event, this position is for you.